srikanthbachala20/model-test-repo/README.md

 This repository demonstrates how to create and set up Clarifai local runners for custom model development.
 It contains a sample text-to-text model that performs string manipulation operations.

-## Overview

-This repository contains a sample Clarifai model implementation that:
-- Inherits from Clarifai's `ModelClass`
-- Implements three different model methods: `predict`, `generate`, and `s` (stream processing)
-- Demonstrates best practices for local model development and testing
-- Shows how to configure and run models locally using Clarifai runners

 ## Prerequisites

 Before setting up this repository, ensure you have: